godatadriven/github-contributions/README.md

 Contributions are only tracked when a Github user opted-in:
 1. A Github handle is added through a pull request.
-2. The Github user approves the pull request that adds his or his Github handle.
+2. The Github user approves the pull request that adds hers or his Github handle.
 3. Git and Github is used for auditing.

 ## **STOP** tracking your Github contributions